Deadpikle/pathfinder-bible-experience-prep-quiz-master/README.md

 * Admins can upload study materials for other users to download
 * Website administrators can edit pretty much everything from an Admin panel
 * Responsive website -- use on your tablet or phone!
+* Add questions in English, Spanish, or French

 ## Demo